emlid/navio2-docs/docs/Navio-dev/gps-ublox.md

         break;

 ```
 Note, that to enable a certain type of message in the receiver, you need to send a configuration message first.
 For advanced configuration, you can use
 [U-center](Navio-dev/GPS-ucenter/) software.

+More information about the GPS receiver is available in [U-blox NEO-M8 datasheet](http://www.u-blox.com/images/downloads/Product_Docs/NEO-M8_DataSheet_%28UBX-13003366%29.pdf).

+Information about Navio GNSS antenna is available in [ANT101 - GPSGLONASS PCB Active Antenna](http://files.emlid.com/data/public/ant101-pcb-antenna-datasheet).